+11/5: Webinar with Ruth Cohn.
 Too Much of Nothing: Spotlight on the Developmental Trauma of Childhood Neglect

-Webinar on November 5, 2021, at 2 pm EST
+Friday, November 5, 2021, 2:00 - 3:30 pm EST

 Ruth Cohn has been practicing Marriage and Family therapy, specializing in childhood trauma in the San Francisco Bay Area since 1990.
-She is also a Certified Sex Therapist; Board Certified in Neurofeedback; and Certified in Sensorimotor Psychotherapy, EMDR, and Imago Relationship Therapy.
+She is also a Certified Sex Therapist, Board Certified in Neurofeedback and Certified in Sensorimotor Psychotherapy, EMDR, and Imago Relationship Therapy.
 She is the author of two books: Coming Home to Passion: Restoring Loving Sexuality in Couples with Histories of Childhood Trauma and Neglect, published in 2010; and her recent release Working with the Developmental Trauma of Childhood Neglect: Using Psychotherapy and Attachment Theory Techniques in Clinical Practice; and numerous articles related to trauma.
 She is also an avid artisan home cheesemaker and sourdough baker!
-She lives in San Francisco with her husband of 30 years, and beloved old dog, Angel.
+She lives in San Francisco with her husband of 30 years and her beloved old dog, Angel.